-Always phone the Main Roads WA Road Condition Report Number (1800 013 314) before departing on each leg of your trip, even if you are travelling in the dry season.
-Remember, you can be fined up to \$200 under the Main Roads Act and local Shire by-laws for driving on roads that are signed closed.
-Your vehicle will not be covered by insurance if you put in a claim for damage that occurred on a closed section of road.
+Always phone the Main Roads WA Road Condition Report Number (138 138) before departing on each leg of your trip, even if you are travelling in the dry season.

+Remember, you can be fined under the Main Roads Act and local Shire by-laws for driving on roads that are signed closed.
+Your vehicle may not be covered by insurance if you put in a claim for damage that occurred on a closed section of road, more importantly your life and those with you would be at risk.